zey9991/research_report/others/Pendle Problem Set/Pendle V2 Fee Optimization.md

 2. $$lim_{feeRateRoot\rightarrow1}feeRateRoot^{yearsToExpiry(t)}-1=0$$
 3. $$lim_{feeRateRoot\rightarrow1}-\frac{1-feeRateRoot^{yearsToExpiry(t)}}{feeRateRoot^{yearsToExpiry(t)}}=0$$

+#### YT-related Fees

+In V2, YT swaps are facilitated through flash swaps within the same pool.
+Typically, YT swaps incur higher fees than PT swaps.

+For example, suppose Bob wants to swap 50 USDe → 1100 YT-USDe:

+- This is equivalent to a 1100 PT swap.
+- Fees = 1000 USDe\*0.3%\*0.5=1.5 USDe.

+Even though the amount of assets involved is only 50 USDe, the fees generated are the same as those in Alice’s case, where she swaps 1000 USDe → 1100 PT-USDe.

 ### Implicit Fees

 It is important to clarify that **implicit fees are not caused by the price impact (slippage)** inherent in the AMM model.